michael-milette/moodle-filter_filtercodes/README.md

 IMPORTANT: This STABLE release has been tested on many Moodle sites.
 Although we expect everything to work, if you find a problem, please help by reporting it in the [Bug Tracker](https://github.com/michael-milette/moodle-filter_filtercodes/issues).

-{FilterCodes} are meant to be entered as regular text in the Moodle WYSIWYG editor through they will work equally well if entered in the HTML code view.
+FilterCodes are meant to be entered as regular text in the Moodle WYSIWYG editor through they will work equally well if entered in the HTML code view.

 ## List of FilterCode tags